nus-cs2103-AY2223S2/tp/docs/tutorials/AddRemark.md

 ---
 layout: page
-title: "Tutorial: Adding a command"
+jobTitle: "Tutorial: Adding a command"
 ---

 Let's walk you through the implementation of a new command — `remark`.